MindeKing/TipsModAutoLang/README.md

 you also want the contents of every file in the tips / entries folder to be updated:
   * To the contents of the *tip file template* file
   * With new *tip key pre/suffix*s

-* `__lang_file_template` [path to existing .txt / blank]\
-Will opperate in a similar way to *tip file template*, only for the lang / output file instead.\
-Currently, the format of the lang / output folder is hard-coded in the script itself, which isn't\
-ideal if I want to provide the ability to change the extension of it in the future.

 ### Verbosity:
 * `verbose_func` (0-2)\